tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 Behind me, Emma Cline threw her Macbook against the wall with a shriek.
 “What the fuck?!”

-I wanted to laugh, giggles already creeping up my throat.
+I wanted to laugh, giggles already threatening an appearance.
 I scrolled further down, expecting more names, more scandalous secrets.
 There was a name at the very bottom.
 When I saw it, something sour crept up my throat.

 **Wendy Atlas.**